 Working with compassion

-The greatest obstacle to healing and change is often the way we relate to ourselves.
-Developing self-compassion is not an easy thing to do when faced with subtle and unconscious ways we can undermine, negate, or sabotage ourselves.
-In practice, developing compassion can be challenging and often requires radical changes to how we interpret our reality and manage our relationships.
+Ultimately the greatest obstacle to healing and change is the way we relate to ourselves.
+Developing self-compassion is not an easy thing to do when faced with subtle and unconscious ways we can undermine and negate ourselves.
+In practice, developing compassion can be challenging and often requires radical changes to how we interpret our relational reality.

 If you are interested in working with me read more about how to arrange a session.